How To Keep Flood Water Out Of Your House: DIY Tips For Indoor Flooding Prevention

 • A PDF document provided by the Federal Emergency Management Agency (FEMA) contains more details about dry proofing.

 There can be a lot of work involved in dry flood-proofing.
-For example, suppose you do not have the resources to adequately seal your home against flood waters.
+For example, suppose you do not have the resources to seal your home against flood waters adequately.
 In that case, you can use wet flood-proofing, which will help keep your home from flooding.
 Flood prevention techniques ensure that water flows out of your house after water levels recede outside, mitigating the effects of a flood.

 7. Use flood-resistant materials